WillCoding14/major-project/proposal.md

 - Different "screens" to jump between
 - An end goal
 - Start and victory screens
+- Music - depends on which zone player is on
+- Sound effects

 ## Nice to have list